canonical/checkbox/checkbox-ng/docs/glossary.rst

     whitelist

-        White lists are text files used by CheckBox to select Jobs for execution.
+        Whitelists are text files used by Checkbox to select jobs for execution.
 They can include simple regular expressions to match and pick many similar jobs at once.
+For more information see :doc:`Checkbox Whitelist Files <author/whitelists>`

     job